AndyBP80/ffb-joystick-howerboard-motor-base/README.md

 This version of mechanics is not dependent on specific controller, and it can be any of your choice.
 As an option you can select one **[based on ODrive controller board](https://github.com/o-devices/bldc-ffb-joystick)**.

 ### Support Further Development
-If you consider this project interesting, you can support me
+If you consider this project interesting, you can support me in my way to perfect DIY FFB for everybody :)

 [![Donate](https://www.paypalobjects.com/en_US/PL/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=3HNFLQ2CU5XG4)